docker-mailserver/docker-mailserver/docs/content/examples/tutorials/mailserver-behind-proxy.md

     [...]
     ```

-    Keep in mind that it is neccessary to use port `10993` here.
+    Keep in mind that it is necessary to use port `10993` here.
 More information below at `dovecot` configuration.

 ### Configuration of the Backend (`dovecot` and `postfix`)

-The following changes can be achived completely by adding the content to the appropriate files by using the projects [function to overwrite config files][docs-optionalconfig].
+The following changes can be achieved completely by adding the content to the appropriate files by using the projects [function to overwrite config files][docs-optionalconfig].

 Changes for `postfix` can be applied by adding the following content to `config/postfix-main.cf`: